mlosapio/priorityalert/client/README.md

-# RedAlert Radio Reciever code
+# PriorityAlert Radio Reciever code

 The concept is that this code runs on a laptop connected to a scanner via 3.5mm phono cable to the MIC input of your sound card.